ENIGMA-infra/enigma-infra.github.io/docs/resources/how_to_guides/setting_up_nipoppy.md

 For more information, see the [Nipoppy documentation](https://nipoppy.readthedocs.io/en/stable/index.html).

 ## Nipoppy installation
-For more information about the installation of Nipoppy, we refer to the [Nipoppy documentation installation page](https://nipoppy.readthedocs.io/en/stable/overview/installation.html).
-The recommended steps and commands are outlined below as well.
+The recommended steps and commands for the installation of Nipoppy are outlined below.
+For more information, we refer to the [Nipoppy documentation installation page](https://nipoppy.readthedocs.io/en/stable/overview/installation.html).

 ### Step 1) Setting up a Python environment